 WATERTOWN, N.Y.
-(WWNY) - One new case of COVID-19 was confirmed in the tri-county region Monday, bringing the region’s total to 284.
+(WWNY) - There was one new confirmed case of COVID-19 in the tri-county region Monday, bringing the total to 294.